kaboc/pot/packages/pottery/README.md

 }
 ```

-See the document of `ScopedPottery` for usage in a more practical use case.
+See the examples in [main2.dart] and in the document of `ScopedPottery` for usage in
+more practical use cases.

 Note that there are several important differences between `ScopedPottery` and `Pottery`: